 This course is designed to enhance students' awareness and understanding of computer technology and its implications for individuals with disabilities.
 It will examine the accessibility of standard computer hardware and software as well as explore available assistive technologies designed to enhance computer accessibility and the functional capabilities of individuals with disabilities.
 Laboratory and demonstration experiences will enable students to better utilize devices and software in a variety of settings.
-Prerequisites: EXED 503, and EXED 441 or EXED 541, or permission of the instructor.
+Prerequisites: EXED 300 or EXED 503, and EXED 441 or EXED 541, or permission of the instructor.

 EXED 543.
-Educational Applications of Assistive Technology.
+Use of Assistive Technology in Instruction for Individuals with Disabilities.

-Designed to move the learner through awareness to understanding and use of assistive technology in the educational process for learners with disabilities accessing the K-12 general curriculum.
-Federal and state guidelines, interdisciplinary team functioning, as well as equipment selection are addressed Laboratory and demonstration experiences will enable students to select and utilize devices and software in settings serving individuals with disabilities in the general curriculum.
-Prerequisites: EXED 341 and EXED 474.
+This course is designed to enhance students' awareness and understanding of the range of assistive technologies available and their instructional implications for individuals with disabilities.
+Laboratory and demonstration experiences will enable students to select and utilize devices and software in settings serving individuals with disabilities.
+Prerequisites: EXED 300 or EXED 503.